-- a) Ability to cohort residents according to risk, including identified vulnerable groups. - b) Complete physical separation of international travellers returning under this agreement with other quarantine residents. - c) Space to allow sufficient physical separation between individuals and cohorts, noting adjustments may need to be made in line with the latest health advice. - d) Ability to house families together and accommodate very young children. - e) Space to operate suitable medical facilities and related activities including testing, resuscitation and ambulance transfer. - f) Capacity to accommodate both COVID-19 positive cases with mild symptoms, and individuals who have other mild health conditions, noting that the best location will be determined by the clinician managing the case, in line with the Northern Territory Chief Health Officer directions and any agreed referral mechanisms. - g) Self-contained units which are well-ventilated with separate, noncommunal amenities. - h) Appropriate capacity and infrastructure to allow residents to receive health assistance, particularly in an emergency situation.
+- a) Ability to cohort residents according to risk, including identified vulnerable groups. - b) Complete physical separation of international travellers returning under this agreement with other quarantine residents. - c) Space to allow sufficient physical separation between individuals and cohorts, noting adjustments may need to be made in line with the latest health advice. - d) Ability to house families together and accommodate very young children. - e) Space to operate suitable medical facilities and related activities including testing, resuscitation and ambulance transfer. - f) Capacity to accommodate both COVID-19 positive cases with mild symptoms, and individuals who have other mild health conditions, noting that the best location will be determined by the clinician managing the case, in line with the Northern Territory Chief Health Officer directions and any agreed referral mechanisms. - g) Self-contained units which are well-ventilated with separate, non-communal amenities. - h) Appropriate capacity and infrastructure to allow residents to receive health assistance, particularly in an emergency situation. - i) Ensure all frontline staff are fully vaccinated.